Kalam Summer Festival: Activities at the festival

 To provide recreation to the participants, multiple activities are arranged during the week-long festival.
-Paragliding, handicraft display, Jeep rally, Cycling, Canoeing, Cultural shows., and Music concerts are the glimpses of the festival.
+Paragliding, handicraft display, jeep rally, cycling, canoeing, cultural shows, and music concerts are organized during the festival.
 Traditional Khattak dance, horse dance, Chitral dance, and regional dances are also part of the festival.

 Importance of the event

 A large number of tourists from across Pakistan and abroad attend the festival.
 In 2012, about 0.5 million tourists visited Swat Summer Festival.
 This number will increase in the coming years.
 The Head of State or provincial head are the chief guests in the opening and concluding ceremony.
-In 2015, the then Chief Minister of Khyber Pakhtunkhwa Pervez Khattak and Chief of Army Staff (Pakistan) General Raheel Sharif attended the festival.
+In 2015, the then Chief Minister of Khyber Pakhtunkhwa Pervez Khattak and Chief of Army Staff General Raheel Sharif attended the festival.